hoto17296/docker-certfront/README.md

   # The certificate and private key are stored on this volume
   certs:
-    driver: local

   app:
-    driver: local

   data:
-    driver: local
 ```

-Save this to `docker-compose.yml` and run `docker-compose up`, then try to access `https://blog.example.com`.
+Save this to `docker-compose.yml` and run `docker compose up`, then try to access `https://blog.example.com`.